Burman University: The Leduc School

 Forty-nine students enrolled for the 1908–1909 school year; most of them "mature young men".
 The weather that winter was severe.
 "For several nights the thermometer registered 50° to 60° below zero," the boys' dean, Joseph L. Stansbury, writes, "and we are not very well protected from cold.
 Some of the coldest nights it registered as low as 20° below zero in our sleeping-rooms.
 Two families are living in tents on the school farm, that they may have the advantages of the school.
 In spite of all this exposure and the bitter cold, we are all enjoying good health.
 Nothing more serious has resulted than a few frosted ears, noses, fingers, and toes.
 We are confident that students who cheerfully endure these disagreeable features, and do not allow our meager and inadequate accommodations to hinder or discourage them in their educational work, are gaining an experience that will be a very essential qualification for missionary work in foreign countries, where there are so many obstacles to be overcome..."

 In 1909, the school purchased a site near Lacombe consisting of over 1,200 acres of farmland.
 The new high school was built on top of a hill that overlooked the campus.
 Classes begun before construction had completed, leading to students sleeping in a barn and in tents during the first semester at Lacombe.
 Eventually, a small village named College Heights, Alberta sprung up around the school to support the institution.
-Enrollment rose quickly during the first few years, from 61 students to 223, and the school went through a number of name changes in a short span of time.
+Enrolment rose quickly during the first few years, from 61 students to 223, and the school went through a number of name changes in a short span of time.
 In 1919, the school added a post-secondary program and was renamed Canadian Junior College.
 The following year, it became one of two Seventh-day Adventist colleges in Canada; Canadian Junior College served Western Canada while Oshawa Missionary College served Eastern Canada.

 In May 1930, an arsonist burned down the administration building, the industrial building, and the men's dormitory, leaving several students badly injured and in need of hospitalization.
 The school quickly rebuilt and the new buildings were re-opened that November.
-The school struggled financially during the 1930s as a result of the Great Depression, with enrollment dropping below 100.
+The school struggled financially during the 1930s as a result of the Great Depression, with enrolment dropping below 100.
 Battleford Academy, another Seventh-day Adventist school in Saskatchewan, was merged with Canadian Junior College in an effort to save money.
-After World War II, a post-war boom increased enrollment above 300, and allowed the school to pay off debts from reconstructing the administration building.
+After World War II, a post-war boom increased enrolment above 300, and allowed the school to pay off debts from reconstructing the administration building.